Megamiun/waes-rdc/README.md

     - [x] Documents
       - [ ] BSN mandatory for generation
 - [ ] Endpoint for account details is going to be available
+- [ ] Endpoint for deposits is going to be available
 - [ ] A Debit/Credit Card will be requested after account creation

 ## Open Issues
 - "Account should contain at least some user details, card details and current balance"
-  - [ ] Do we need current balance as a db field?
+  - [x] Do we need current balance as a db field?
 Or can it be derived?
+    - **what ever suits you the best, for us it’s ok.**
 - "A negative balance is not possible"
-  - [ ] Can user have debt bigger than balance by using his credit card limit?
+  - [x] Can user have debt bigger than balance by using his credit card limit?
+    - **For simplicity you can assume, it’s not possible to have negative balance at all with any cards.**
 - "One credit card or debit card is linked with one account"
-  - [ ] Can an account have both a credit and a debit card?
+  - [x] Can an account have both a credit and a debit card?
+    - **For simplicity you can assume, it’s one card is linked with one account only.**
 - For me, transfer means that the money should go from one account to another, so:
-  - [ ] Do we need also a deposit endpoint which allows for money to come from outside, such as ATMs?
+  - [x] Do we need also a deposit endpoint which allows for money to come from outside, such as ATMs?
+    - **Yes you can add one deposit endpoint.**
     - If not, this is a system that can only lower in total money value(via withdrawal).
 - "If a transfer/withdraw is done with a credit card, 1% of the amount is charged extra."
-  - [ ] Does every transfer/withdrawal has to be associated with a debit or credit card?
+  - [x] Does every transfer/withdrawal has to be associated with a debit or credit card?
+    - **Yes**
 - "It is possible to pay with either debit card or credit card."
-  - [ ] This means as a withdrawal?
+  - [x] This means as a withdrawal?
 Or as a different operation?
+    - **Means withdrawal or transfer.**